rationalagents/gemstateio-groups/CONTRIBUTING.md

 # Contributions

+We love additions to the list of Idaho tech meetups/groups!

-Please submit pull requests with your changes to [groups.csv](https://github.com/waded/gemstateio-groups/blob/master/groups.csv).
-See [groups-schema.json](https://github.com/waded/gemstateio-groups/blob/master/groups-schema.json) if you're wondering about the columns.
+Please submit pull requests with any changes you'd like to make, especially to [groups.csv](groups.csv).
+See [groups-schema.json](groups-schema.json) if you're wondering what the columns mean.

-Groups listed here:
+Groups listed in [groups.csv](groups.csv) should:

 - Focus on creating things using technology in Idaho
 - Have Idaho basis (based in Idaho or on the border.)
 Livestream/video-conference/Slack/IRC meetings with Idaho basis are good too!